FREQUENTLY ASKED QUESTIONS ABOUT TRAFFIC POLICIES

 Can persons who cannot attend a traffic court date get a new traffic court date from the County Attorney’s office?

 No. Only the traffic judge has the authority to grant continuances for traffic court dates.
-Traffic court is held each Wednesday morning at 9:00 a.m. in Room 310 of the City-County Building, 300 West Ash, Salina, KS.
+Traffic court is held the first and third Wednesday morning of the month, at 9:00 a.m. in Room 310 of the City-County Building, 300 West Ash, Salina, KS.
 If a person cannot reschedule the commitment, which interferes with his or her attendance, it is recommended that the person choose an earlier Wednesday court date to attend.
 When doing so, person will need to go to the Clerk’s Office in Room 307 before going to court to advise the clerk to bring the file on his or her case.
 PLEASE BE AWARE OF THE FACT THAT MISSING A TRAFFIC COURT DATE MAY LEAD TO CERTAIN LEGAL CONSEQUENCES.

 What do I do to if I have a bench warrant for my arrest?

-If a bench warrant was issued for your arrest you need to either appear in Saline County District Court, Room 310, on a Wednesday morning at 9 a.m., hire an attorney to appear for you, wait to be arrested, or turn yourself in to the Saline County Sheriff
+If a bench warrant was issued for your arrest you need to either appear in Saline County District Court, Room 310, on the first or third Wednesday morning of the month at 9 a.m., hire an attorney to appear for you, wait to be arrested, or turn yourself in to the Saline County Sheriff

 Do I need to appear in court to show proof of insurance, driver’s license or registration?